hemmendinger/electionmodel/readme.md

 By editorial I mean, an operation that reflects some subjective decision or assumption that could affect the model's performance.

+## Goals
+- Make it easy to add, remove, and change model features
+- Make models easily reproducible
+- Adequate performance for tens of thousands of polls

 ## Caution
-For bugs due to ordering of date columns, currently assuming ascending.
+Watch for bugs due to ordering of dates, currently assuming ascending, but will attempt to avoid this problem.